Dog Menus Available in New York City

 Going out for a bite to eat can now include dinner and dessert for your pup.
 The following restaurants and cafes in New York City offer dog menus so that your canine friend won’t be left with an empty stomach.
+They’re not just dog-friendly restaurants, they’re dog welcoming restaurants – they take the extra step to make you and your pup feel special.
 Head to these locations to chow down with your pup.

 Boris & Horton